alfahami/bcertificate/README.md

 The web app is built with **_NodeJS_**, **_ExpressJS_**, **_REST API_** and **pug template** engine as a render for the front-end.

 ## Configuration and running
+_**NB:** Having **_docker_** installed in one's OS is a **MUST**_.

 **TL;DR** : _if you are familiar with hyperlegder fabric and have everything needed for it to run set up, move to _**certificate-network/certificate-starter/**_ and [run & execute the network](#commands-execute)_.

+If you have never dealth with Hyperledger Fabric before, then you might want to grab the  version that suits well this project.
+ Download the [sources of fabric-samples version-2.0.0 repository](https://github.com/hyperledger/fabric-samples/releases/tag/v2.0.0-beta) and do the following:

 **BCertificate** is built on top of Hyperledger Linux foundation, thus it's a must to install and configure Hyperledger first.